Physical Drivers in a Changing World

 Professor in Oceanography, Head of Physical Oceanography Research Group, University of Southampton, UK

-Dr Erik van Sebille is an Associate Professor in Oceanography at Utrecht University, investigating the time scales and pathways of the global ocean circulation.
+Dr Erik van Sebille is an Professor in Oceanography at Utrecht University, investigating the time scales and pathways of the global ocean circulation.
 His research focuses on how ocean currents transport heat and nutrients, as well as marine organisms and plastics between different regions.
 He has led the “Tracking Of Plastic In Our Seas” (TOPIOS) project, funded by European Research Council Starting Grant.
 He won the 2016 European Geosciences Union (EGU) Ocean Division Outstanding Young Scientist Award, a 2019 American Geophysical Union (AGU) James B. Macelwane Medal and the 2020 European Research Council (ERC) Public Engagement with Research Award in the category Press & media relations.
 He is lead or co-author of more than 100 peer-reviewed publications.

-Associate Professor in Oceanography, Utrecht University, The Netherlands
+Professor in Oceanography, Utrecht University, The Netherlands

 There are currently no reviews for "Ocean Currents"